sauryakrgupta/Cosmos/README.md

 Follow the [Cosmos Installation Guide](INSTALL.md) to setup the docker.
 For inference with the pretrained models, please refer to [Cosmos Diffusion Inference](cosmos1/models/diffusion/README.md) and [Cosmos Autoregressive Inference](cosmos1/models/autoregressive/README.md).

-The code snippet below provides a gist of the inference usage.
+The code snippet below provides a gist of inference usage.

 ```bash
 PROMPT="A sleek, humanoid robot stands in a vast warehouse filled with neatly stacked cardboard boxes on industrial shelves. \